Transcaucasian Seim: Domestic policy

 By the time the Transcaucasian Seim was formed, the most acute in the region were two issues that required immediate government intervention – national and agrarian.
 However, the decisions taken by the Seim did not give any positive results.
-So, adopted in the spring of 1918, the "Law on the Determination of the Rate of Land Left to the Owners, and on Measures for the Implementation of Land Reform" did not work.
+So, the "Law on the Determination of the Rate of Land Left to the Owners, and on Measures for the Implementation of Land Reform", adopted in the spring of 1918, did not work.
 The lack of mechanisms for regulating land relations led to an increase in agrarian unrest.

 The peasants' dissatisfaction with the unresolved land issue later led to armed uprisings in various districts of the Kutais and Tiflis Governorates.
 In April 1918, Soviet power was established in Sukhum, and then throughout the Sukhum Okrug, with the exception of the Kodori Gorge, where the uprising was suppressed by the troops of the Transcaucasian Commissariat and the Georgian National Guard.
 In March, peasant unrest broke out and was also suppressed in the Sachkhere and Chiatury Districts.

 In matters of national policy, the Seim also failed.
 The government was unable to stop the increasing interethnic clashes.
 The visiting commissions, created from representatives of various factions, had practically no effect on the situation in the region.
 According to the Russian researcher Vadim Mukhanov, this was strongly influenced by the fact that the representatives of the large parties of Transcaucasia themselves, directly or indirectly, fueled the situation.
 According to Mukhanov, the Musavatists were interested in this in order to attract Turkish troops to the region under the guise of protecting the Muslim population, and the Dashnak leaders did not interfere with the reprisals of Armenian units against local Muslims, justifying themselves by the fact that the latter were blocking the movement of military echelons and the Armenian units had to fight their way through.

 From the beginning of January 1918, clashes between Armenians and Azerbaijanis began to occur throughout the region, the first arsons of Azerbaijani and Armenian villages were recorded.
 Turkey, whose agents actively campaigned among the Muslim population, played a negative role in whipping up tensions in the Transcaucasia.
 One of the leaders of the Georgian Mensheviks, Akaki Chkhenkeli, noted that "the armed Muslim population, adhering to a Turkish orientation, calls itself Turkish soldiers and terrorizes the entire Christian population with its anarchic manifestations".

 The meeting of the national councils of Armenians and Muslims held in Tiflis did not produce meaningful results; tension continued to grow.
 The government was helpless in the face of the growing violence and anarchy, as well as in the face of external threat in the face of the impending invasion of the Turks.